 DevOps engineers are routinely involved in everyday operations, and it's common to expect such high-level professionals to offer substantial problem-solving support for help desk and other staff -- especially related to specific DevOps workloads in the deployment pipeline.
 This can include remote deployment and support tasks, such as deploying, managing and troubleshooting workloads that run at remote or hosted locations.
 Troubleshooting can also extend to more traditional parts of business infrastructure, such as the remediations of server, storage and network issues.

 Making the journey

 Ultimately, the real challenge of being a DevOps engineer is getting there in the first place.
 There is currently no formal career path and the list of skills is long.
-A DevOps engineer isn't made -- such a person evolves and grows into the role, usually starting out as an IT pro with a strong interest in coding, or as a developer invested in code testing and deployment.
-In both cases, the candidate stretches far beyond the typical silos, crossing disciplines to achieve a holistic view of the business and its software product development.
+Formal education is rarely delineated in DevOps engineer job postings.
+Instead, the focus is on practical knowledge and experience.
+Consequently, a DevOps engineer isn't made -- such a person evolves and grows into the role with hands-on experience, usually starting out as an IT pro with a strong interest in coding, or as a developer invested in code testing and deployment.

 Modern software is more about integrating platforms and services than writing low-level code.
 For example, nobody creates messaging or database functionality today -- the code integrates to existing platforms such as Exchange, SQL, Redis or countless other third-party or open source business applications that use common APIs.
 These platforms are usually part of the business stack, but engineers should know how to use them.
 For example, if the business ties a software product to a SQL back end, a DevOps engineer should have the skills to set up the database and make complex SQL queries.